The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Keychain Problems with Optimizable Chain Orders

-Although Protocol~\ref{prot:order_setting} allows the locksmith (or learner) to use adaptivity when choosing the order in which to select keychains, there is no benefit in being adaptive when the Keychain Problem has only one correct key.
-This is because the only steps of the protocol in which the locksmith faces a non-trivial decision are those in which all of the keys tested in previous rounds were found to be incorrect keys.
-Given any (potentially adaptive) policy that is exploitative, one can transform it into an exploitative policy that chooses the order of keychains non-adaptively, by simulating the behavior of the given policy when every key tested turns out to be incorrect.
+Before proceeding to our algorithmic analysis, we first observe that, although the locksmith now is allowed to adaptively choose the keychain order, there remains no benefit in being adaptive when the Keychain Problem has only one correct key.
+To see this, note that the only steps of the interaction protocol where the locksmith faces a non-trivial decision are those in which all of the keys tested in previous rounds were found to be incorrect keys.
+Given any (potentially adaptive) policy that is exploitative, one can transform it into an exploitative policy that chooses the order of keychains non-adaptively by simulating the behavior of the given policy when every key tested turns out to be incorrect.
 The order in which the policy selects keychains in this special case can be used as its keychain ordering in all cases, without changing its expected reward.
 Before finding a correct key, the modified policy's behavior is identical to that of the original, and after finding a correct key both policies get the same reward because they are both exploitative.
 Henceforth, we will assume without loss of generality that policies choose the order of keychains non-adaptively.